Jack Leasure: Professional career

 Leasure went undrafted in the 2008 NBA draft following his days at Coastal Carolina University.
 That summer he had an opportunity to try out for the Charlotte Bobcats training camp but he did not make the final cut.
 He later signed with the Rochester Razorsharks but left after pre-season.
 In January 2009, he signed with Kelag Wörthersee Piraten of Austria for the rest of the 2008–09 season, where he averaged 14.8 points, 2.9 rebounds, 2.3 assists and 1.1 steals per game.

 In the summer of 2009, he re-joined the Rochester Razorsharks but he again left the team after pre-season.
 In January 2010, he signed with the Taranaki Mountainairs for the 2010 New Zealand NBL season.
 In September 2010, he re-signed with the Mountainairs for the 2011 season.

 In the fall of 2011, he joined the South Carolina Warriors of the American Basketball Association.
 Leasure's stint in the ABA was short-lived, however, as he left the team in January 2012 after competing in only eight games.
 He then returned to the Taranaki Mountainairs for the 2012 and 2013 seasons.

 In March 2014, it was announced that Leasure would not return to the Mountainairs for the 2014 season due to his coaching commitments at McQuaid Jesuit.

 Coaching career

 In June 2013, Leasure was named the head coach of McQuaid Jesuit High School basketball team, returning to the school from which he graduated in 2004.
+He coached the team at the Beach Ball Classic in December 2016.
+He remained in the position of head coach of McQuaid Jesuit as of January 2024.